NikitaKozlov/Pury/README.md

 There are three basic annotations:

-1. `@` — triggers an event to start Stage or Run.
+1. `@StartProfiling` — triggers an event to start Stage or Run.
 Profiling will start before method execution.

     ```
     @StartProfiling(profilerName = "List pagination", runsCounter = 3, stageName = "Loading",